madiwiebe/LHL_SQL_Project/README.md

 ## Future Goals

 I would like to restructure the database to make each table simpler and to better distinguish the various facts and dimensions.
 I started to separate components of the analytics table, but I feel that more work can be done there.
+Similarly, although I defined a multi-column primary key for all_sessions_clean (fullvisitorid, visitid, productsku), there are still 5 instances where there are non-unique values for that key.

 I would also like to consolidate and unify product-related information, namely SKU values and unit price values.
 Many records do not agree with each other, and creating a product facts table which other tables may refer to would help increase the integrity of this database.

+I would like to have better understanding the various date/time columns; in particular, all_sessions_clean.time has an unknown significance to me.

 Further exploration of the website user data would also be interesting to me.
-Investigating the relationship between timeonsite, pageviews, bounces, and units_sold would be worthwhile, and I believe that data for how a user reached the website is also available in channelgrouping.
+Investigating the relationship between channelgrouping and timeonsite would be useful for finding the best way to promote the website.
+Analyzing how user experiences may be variable across regions by relating bounce rates, page views, and location may help to optimize web delivery.